revdotcom/speech-datasets/earnings21/README.md

 # Results
 Tables found in the paper along with all entity class WER can be found within the `transcripts` directory.

+## Eval-10: A Representative Earnings-21 Subset
+Along with the results found in the paper, we've included a subset denoted as Eval-10 which is a representative 10 hour sample of the full Earnings-21 corpus.
+This subset is not meant to replace the full dataset but rather allow for researchers to quickly evaluate their systems before running results on the full dataset.
+WER calculations for all systems on this subset can be found within the same table found in the `transcripts` directory.

 # WER Calculation
 All of our analysis on this dataset is done through the use of our newly released [fstalign](https://github.com/revdotcom/fstalign/tree/master) tool.
 We strongly recommend the use of this tool to quickly get started using the *Earnings-21* dataset.